 1. Ocean conservation comes first, always

-The Maldives wouldn’t be known as one of the world’s best vacation spots without the incredible ocean-based ecology that surrounds its twenty atolls.
-Patina Maldives is making strides to ensure that the ecotourism paradise it resides in is kept safe for generations to come.
-The property has set ambitious goals to tackle marine plastic pollution and implement a comprehensive coral propagation project, helping establish the Fari Islands as a new standard-bearer for marine conservation in the Maldives.
+An incredible amount of ocean-based ecology protects these Maldives’s twenty atolls so that it remains one of the world’s best vacation spots.
+In detail, Patina Maldives is making strides to keep this ecotourism paradise safe for generations to come.
+For example, the property has set ambitious goals to tackle marine plastic pollution and implement a comprehensive coral propagation project.
+This will help establish the Fari Islands as a new standard-bearer for marine conservation in the Maldives.

-In addition to these longer-term projects, Halevai Founder and longtime Parley for the Oceans crew member Frank Heidinger is collaborating with Fari Islands to bring a disruptive creativity to guest programming to raise environmental awareness within the archipelago.
-For example, the resort will lead regular guest and team beach clean-ups both on-resort and on neighboring local islands: for every stay, ten kilograms of marine plastic will be collected, cleaned, and repurposed into Parley ocean plastic material.
+Halevai Founder and longtime Parley for the Oceans crew member Frank Heidinger is also collaborating with Fari Islands to bring a disruptive creativity to guest programming to raise environmental awareness within the archipelago.
+For example, the resort will lead regular guest and team beach clean-ups both on-resort and on neighboring local islands.
+The resort will collect, clean, and repurpose ten kilograms of marine plastic into Parley ocean plastic material for every stay.

-Patina Maldives has also formed a strategic alliance with the Olive Ridley Project, a charitable organization that provides rehabilitation to injured turtles from the Indian Ocean.
-Sea turtles are incredibly vulnerable to ghost nets and mistake plastic waste for consumable sustenance, leading to general ill-health and malnutrition.
-Guests will also be encouraged to adopt a turtle during their stay at the resort, strengthening the connection between guests and their surrounding environment as well as helping the Olive Ridley Project dive deeper into researching and understanding the threats to these peaceful ocean dwellers.
+Patina Maldives also formed a strategic alliance with the Olive Ridley Project, a charitable organization that provides rehabilitation to injured turtles from the Indian Ocean.
+Sea turtles experience ill-health and malnutrition because they are vulnerable to ghost nets and mistakenly consumable plastic waste.
+Therefore, guests are encouraged to adopt a turtle during their stay at the resort, strengthening the connection between guests and their surrounding environment as well as helping the Olive Ridley Project dive deeper into researching and understanding the threats to these peaceful ocean dwellers.

 (Return to Top)